B3tty/BBL-WiMLDS/2019-10-17/Readme.md

 The second edition of these BBL took place on the 17th of October 2019.

-The topic of this BBl is this paper: [Gender Shades: Intersectional Accuracy Disparities in Commercial Gender Classification](Resources/gender_shades.pdf).
+The topic of this BBl is this paper: [Gender Shades: Intersectional Accuracy Disparities in Commercial Gender Classification (J Buolamwini, T Gebru)](Resources/gender_shades.pdf).

 The slides used for the session are [here](slides).